Find Affordable College Courses

 $14,738 Average Tuition & Fees

-Northern Illinois University did quite well in this year’s ranking of the best value schools for electrical engineering students.
-It came in at #7 on the list.
-NIU is a large public school located in the small suburb of Dekalb.
+With a ranking of #7, Northern Illinois University did quite well on this year’s best value schools for electrical engineering students.
+NIU is a fairly large public school located in the small suburb of Dekalb.

 The average tuition and fees for an out-of-state undergraduate student at NIU are $14,738 a year.
 While working on their degree, EE majors at NIU accumulate an average of around $25,270 in student debt.